 The consideration for our acquisitions often includes future payments that are contingent upon the occurrence of a particular event.
 For example, milestone payments might be based on progress of clinical development, the achievement of various regulatory approvals or future sales milestones, and royalty payments might be based on drug product sales levels.
 The Company records a contingent consideration obligation for such contingent payments at fair value on the acquisition date.
 The Company estimates the fair value of contingent consideration obligations through valuation models designed to estimate the probability of the occurrence of such contingent payments based on various assumptions and incorporating estimated success rates.
 Estimated payments are discounted using present value techniques to arrive at estimated fair value at the balance sheet date.
-Changes in the fair value of our contingent consideration obligations can result from changes to one or multiple inputs, including adjustments to the discount rates, changes in the amount or timing of expected expenditures associated with product development, changes in the amount or timing of cash flows from products upon commercialization, changes in the assumed achievement or timing of any development milestones, changes in the probability of certain clinical events and changes in the assumed probability associated with regulatory approval.
+Changes in the fair value of our contingent consideration obligations are recognized within our Consolidated Statements of Operations.
+Changes in the fair value of the contingent consideration obligations can result from changes to one or multiple inputs, including adjustments to the discount rates, changes in the amount or timing of expected expenditures associated with product development, changes in the amount or timing of cash flows from products upon commercialization, changes in the assumed achievement or timing of any development milestones, changes in the probability of certain clinical events and changes in the assumed probability associated with regulatory approval.
 These fair value measurements are based on significant inputs not observable in the market.
 Substantial judgment is employed in determining the appropriateness of these assumptions as of the acquisition date and for each subsequent period.
 Accordingly, changes in assumptions could have a material impact on the amount of contingent consideration expense the Company records in any given period.